training credit for temporary employees

 Institutions or organisations not belonging to this joint committee are: (art) schools, most cultural centres, the socio-cultural sector, third-party payers such as Smart, temporary employment agencies, ...

-If you have doubts, you can always ask us or your client whether you qualify.
+If you have doubts, you can always ask us or your employer whether you qualify.

 Why this adaptation?